Brain Injury Rehabilitation

 • Physical Rehabilitation: For individuals with motor impairments, physical therapy is essential.
 Therapists work on improving strength, balance, coordination, and mobility.
 This may involve exercises, assistive devices, and adaptive techniques.

-• Occupational Therapy: Occupational therapists help patients regain the ability to perform daily activities, such as dressing, cooking, and grooming.
+• Occupational Therapy Assessment: Our specialist neurologist occupational therapists help patients regain the ability to perform daily activities, such as dressing, cooking, and grooming.
 They focus on enhancing fine motor skills, cognitive functions, and adaptive techniques.

 • Speech and Language Therapy: People with brain injuries that affect speech and communication may benefit from speech therapy.
 Therapists work on speech articulation, language comprehension, and communication skills.